Management of highly mobile species across Mediterranean Marine Protected Areas

 12-14 November 2019, Akyaka, Turkey

-Conservation issues for highly mobile species explicitly emphasize the added value of monitoring and management network-based approaches across Mediterranean MPAs: highly mobile species are committing MPAs to a form of “ecological solidarity” and to collaborations beyond the local level.
-The overall purpose of the workshop is to allow MPA managers, project leaders and stakeholders to pool and share information, expertise and experiences, take stock on the current challenges for the conservation of highly mobile species and build long-term approaches to implement solutions together.
+The overall purpose of the workshop was to allow MPA managers, project leaders and stakeholders to pool and share information, expertise and experiences, take stock on the current challenges for the conservation of highly mobile species and build long-term approaches to implement solutions together.

 The specific objectives of the workshop can be summarised as follows: